 First, Selected retailers could give cashback to consumers without a purchase – operating in Hay-on-Wye, Burslem, Denny and Cambuslang.

 Second, we offered to pay retailers across most of the pilot areas (excluding only Lulworth Camp and Botton Village) to offer cashback (with a purchase) to their customers.
 Retailers weren’t obliged to give cash if they didn’t have it – and we wanted to learn from their experience.
 A retailer could withdraw from the pilot at any time.

 And finally, in Burslem, we worked with a company called Sonect to offer an app-based solution, where customers could order the cash they needed on their app – so that they knew it would be there for them – with participating retailers who could accept the transaction.
 A retailer then would have the customers in their shop, increasing the likelihood that they would shop there.

 Whether it’s the time spent cashing up or fees for counter services, managing a float of coins represented cost and inefficiency to businesses.
 Until now, however, coins have been a vital component of a cash transaction.

 A large proportion of coins are single-use, never re-entering the economy, representing significant lost value.

-In Denny, Millisle and Rochford we are working with a British company called Shrap (https://www.shrap.co.uk/business) that enables businesses to continue accepting cash but without the cost and inconvenience of coins.
-By storing a ‘float’ on the service, change can be issued onto a customer’s phone or Shrap card, for free, when a cash payment is made.
+In Denny, Millisle and Rochford we worked with a British company called Shrap that enabled businesses to continue accepting cash but without the cost and inconvenience of coins.
+By storing a ‘float’ on the service, change could be issued onto a customer’s phone or Shrap card, for free, when a cash payment was made.

-Find out what is being offered in your local community:
+Find out what was offered in each community: